canonical/pebble/docs/reference/api.md

 # API

 Pebble exposes an HTTP API that remote clients can use to interact with the daemon.
-Pebble API has endpoints for starting and stopping services, adding configuration layers to the plan, and so on.
+The API has endpoints for starting and stopping services, adding configuration layers to the plan, and so on.

-Pebble API uses HTTP over a Unix socket, with access to Pebble API controlled by user ID.
+The API uses HTTP over a Unix socket, with access to the API controlled by user ID.
 If `pebble run` is started with the `--http <address>` option, Pebble exposes a limited set of open-access endpoints (see {ref}`api-access-levels`) using the given TCP address.

-## Using curl
+## Using the API

+You can use different tools and clients to access the API.

+For more examples, see "How to use Pebble API". <!-- [David] Link to the how-to guide -->

+### curl

-To access Pebble API endpoints over the Unix socket, use the `--unix-socket` option of `curl`.
+To access the API endpoints over the Unix socket, use the `--unix-socket` option of `curl`.
 For example:

 * TODO